 Keep in mind that encrypted file size will be bigger than original file size.

-Now if we received a file which is encrypted by our Public Keys we need to decrypt it with our Private Key.
+Now if we received a file that is encrypted by our Public Keys we need to decrypt it with our Private Key.
 We will use

 --decrypt option.
 We can also optionally specify the output file with